We work closely with you to understand and manage the wider range of factors in order to reach the most favourable outcomes for your organisation.

 We also work closely with town and country planners who specialise in preparing planning applications and appeals.

 Natalie Kay is our in-house planning law specialist and can deliver a breadth of planning related services.
-Natalie is a Senior Associate in our Commercial Property team and works closely with our clients on the planning challenges across all sectors.
+Natalie is a Partner in our Commercial Property team and works closely with our clients on the planning challenges across all sectors.

 “Natalie has been a pleasure to work with, she was efficient and effective in negotiating and advising us upon the planning agreements required for our proposed developments, which was essential since we couldn’t start work on-site until these were signed off.
 Completely dedicated to her job and clients, I was immensely happy with the work she carried out for us and I very much look forward to working with her again in the future on our next development”.